codsen/codsen/packages/json-comb-core/README.md

 Technically speaking, a "schema keyset" is a superset of all objects.
 Two rules:

 1. Each object of the same level between different JSON files should have same keys.
-2. If array has objects, those objects should have exactly the same keys.
+2. If an array has objects, those objects should have the same keys.
 If the array is a value and it is missing in a certain JSON, it gets filled with only one object.

 The merging is done on a premise to retain [as much information](https://github.com/codsen/object-merge-advanced) after merging as possible.